-Muay Thai gloves: 6 tips on how to buy a good 16 oz boxing gloves
+Muay Thai gloves: 6 tips on how to buy a great boxing gloves

-I am going to help you to choose the best Muay Thai gloves, a single most important piece of Thai boxer's gear.
-A good pair of mitts will serve you for years protecting your wrists and knuckles from injuries, while a cheap one may lose shape pretty quickly and will offer a poor protection and may cause a painful wrist or a thumb injury.
+Picking the right Muay Thai gloves is a single most important decision you have to make when you start completing your training gear.
+A pair of a good quality boxing gloves will serve you for years protecting your wrists and knuckles from injuries.
+A pair of a cheap mitts may lose its shape pretty quickly and will offer a poor protection for your hands.

 What to look for when buying Thai Boxing gloves?

-Price: a good quality Thai Boxing gloves from an established brand like Fairtex gloves or Twins boxing gloves will cost anywhere from $70 to $120 (£50-£90).
-For a less than $50 (£40) don't expect to buy a quality product.
-It is better to spend a few extra bucks now on a better product than to regret it later when those new gloves get damaged quickly.
-The best Muay Thai gloves will offer a great protection and will weigh less than regular gloves.
+The Price: a good quality Thai Boxing gloves from an established brand like Fairtex gloves and Twins boxing gloves will cost you anywhere from $70 to $120 (£50-£90).
+For less than $50 (£40) don't expect to buy a quality product.
+It is better to spend a few extra bucks on a better product now than to regret it later.
+A good Muay Thai gloves will offer a greater wrist and knuckle protection and will be more comfortable to wear.

-Quality, multiple layer padding to protect your knuckles.
-Cheaper gloves may have only 2 layers of padding while quality gloves will have 3 and more layers of a protective foam.
-Thin padded gloves increase a wrist of an injury for you and your sparring partner also.
-In general sparring gloves needs to be softer than bag gloves.
+The Quality: multiple layer padding is a must to effectively protect your hands.
+Cheaper gloves may have only 2 layers while quality gloves will offer 3 or even more layers of a protective foam.
+Thin padded gloves increase a chance wrist of an injury not only for you but also for your sparring partner.
+In general, sparring gloves have to be softer than heavy bag gloves.

-Thumbs must be also very well protected to diminish the risk of Bennett's fracture, which is quite common when training with poor quality gloves.
-And don't go for an open thumb gloves - leave them for mixed martial artists and grapplers.
+Thumbs must be well protected to eliminated the risk of a Bennett's fracture.
+And don't buy an open thumb gloves - those are not for Muay Thai.
+Leave them for mixed martial artists and grapplers.

-Gloves should be stiff around the wrist to protect it from an injury.
-Speaking from the experience: it is much better to invest in good quality gloves than to suffer from an injury later on.
-Wrist sprain may put you off training for months.
+Gloves should be stiff around the wrist to prevent it from bending and to protect it from an injury.
+Wrist sprain is very painful and may put you off training for months.

-It should have a dense padding around the edge of the hand to protect the hand when blocking and checking kicks.
-This is very important since kicks in Muay Thai are powerful and do a lot of damage.
+Muay Thai gloves should have a dense padding around the edge of the glove to protect your hand when blocking and checking kicks.
+This is very important since kicks in Muay Thai are very powerful and do a lot of damage.

 What else you should know before buying a pair of Thai Boxing Gloves:

-That's why you should buy another pair and get a 16 oz boxing gloves with softer padding just for sparring.
-The pair for bag work should be smaller, around 12-14 oz and harder than the one for sparring.
+That's why you should buy another pair and get 16 oz boxing gloves with softer padding just for sparring.
+A pair of gloves for punching bag drills should be lighter, around 12-14 oz, and harder than the one for sparring.

-And remember, there is a difference between Boxing gloves and Muay Thai gloves.
+And remember, there is a big difference between Boxing gloves and Muay Thai gloves.
 Don't buy Boxing gloves for Muay Thai training.
-Thai boxing gloves are crafted for a more specific purpose like checking kicks, neck wrestling etc. Get a pair that was specifically designed for Thai boxing.
+Thai boxing gloves are crafted for specific purposes like checking kicks, neck wrestling etc. Get a pair that is specifically dedicated for Thai kickboxing.